kids-first/kf-ui-fhir-data-dashboard/README.md

 set the `REACT_APP_FHIR_API` from the command line, with the options being `hapi`, `synthea`, or empty.
 An empty variable will default to `synthea`.

+Due to issues with cross origin requests, a "proxy url" is used instead of hitting the API endpoints directly.

 ### Authentication with Synthea
 Utilizing the Synthea FHIR API requires a token.
 Generating the OAuth token is built into the app, but the API key and secret pair must be generated manually from the website.